 Big steps for one small company.

 When I started at Aereo, things were a mess.
+Don’t believe?
+Take a trip on the Wayback machine.
 The product was three years old, the UX team lead the design, and in the light of pending Supreme Court case expectations were high to make a dent in the chaos and make it fast.
 From Oct–March, I worked internally to create a scalable product marketing ecosystem, develop educational assets, and implement brand guidelines company wide.

 The result?
-By April we were converting users at 19x the rate of the original website and I was on to a complete brand overhaul for the launch of Aereo 2.0.
+By April we had a landing page that was converting users at 19x the rate of the original website and I was on to a complete brand overhaul for the launch of Aereo 2.0.

 For two years running, CNN descended upon Austin, TX, during SXSW and set up shop at local favorite, Max’s Wine Dive.
 Located steps from the Austin Convention Center, CNN converted the space into their event broadcast center and tempted crowds with enough bar fare, Wi-Fi and plug-ins (all gratis free) to keep conference attendees “powered up” throughout the weeklong event.